pingwie/stackoverflow/readme.md

 ## File Descriptions <a name="files"></a>
 There is 1 notebook avalible here to showcase work related to the above questions.
+There are 2 csv files.
+The data set itself, and a schema csv file explaining the structure of the main data set.

 ## Results <a name="results"></a>
 The main findins of the code can be found at the post avaible [here](https://www.google.es).
 ## Licensing, Authors, and Acknowledgments <a name="licensing"></a>
 Must give credit to Stack Overflow for the data.
-You can find the Licensing for the data and other descriptive information at the link available [here](https://insights.stackoverflow.com/survey).
+You can find the Licensing for the data and other descriptive information at the link available [here](https://medium.com/@pingwie/is-it-so-good-to-be-a-developer-today-cc8ee677a046).
 Otherwise, feel free to use the code here as you would like.